 Manos and I siphoned 2 jerry cans of Diesel into the fuel tank.
 We then removed the half used Camping Gaz canister and topped up the genset with gasoline.
 We placed the empty cans and canister into the dinghy and motored across the bay to the Shell station.
 No sooner had we landed than we were surrounded by boys, 8-10 years old, vying for who would carry our cans to the station.
 All together we got 44 L of Diesel, which is all we had consumed coming from Las Palmas.
 We topped up the gasoline can and replaced the Camping Gaz canister with a full one.

-Kai was already on Thetis when we returned with the filled cans.
+When we returned to Thetis with the filled cans, Kai was already there.
 He and I decided that the best approach would be to cut off a piece of the dish cabinet’s inner lining to get access to the deck underneath so that the stanchion can be bolted properly.
 While Kai and Caesar started work Manos and I took my iBook computer to the Internet café to send and check our e-mail.
 But first we ordered lunch.
 It was a slow affair but the grilled tuna was very tasty when it arrived and the cold beer did quench our thirst.
 They very graciously allowed me to connect my computer to their Ethernet but there was no signal.
 Manos had noticed yesterday another Internet café, so now we headed that way.
 They even had their own iBook.
 Again they allowed me to connect mine to their Ethernet network.
 In addition to e-mail I also checked the weather along our Atlantic route.
-It looks good for the next week: 15-20 knots NE all the way but weakening further west.
-There is a heavy storm with very rough seas but it is way N. On the way back we got our laundry from Umberto.
+It looked good for the next week: 15-20 knots NE all the way but weakening further west.
+There was a heavy storm with very rough seas but it was way N. On the way back we got our laundry from Umberto.

 By the time we got back to Thetis the stanchion and the life-lines were already installed and Caesar was hoisted up the mast working on the topping-lift halyard that had disappeared inside the mast.
 He had also brought a new fluorescent light fixture, not a direct replacement to ours but similar.
 Unfortunately it did not work either.
 He promised to bring another one tomorrow.
-To my amazement he also told me that they do carry replacement blades (Thetis’ were damaged in Gibraltar) for the wind generator.
+To my amazement he also told me that they do carry replacement blades for the wind generator (Thetis’ were damaged in Gibraltar).
 He will be here with these before 9.